Ratstail91/Toy/CONTRIBUTING.md

 v2 is a ground-up rewrite, with additions, changes and deletions to the language that make sense.
 If you want to discuss the direction things are going, the [Discussions Tab](https://github.com/Ratstail91/Toy/discussions) is perfect for that.

 The [Issue Tracker](https://github.com/Ratstail91/Toy/issues) is a good place to see what tasks and issues are currently waiting to be addressed.
 The [toy.h](https://github.com/Ratstail91/Toy/blob/v2/source/toy.h) source file is a quick way to see what building blocks are available in the source code.
-There are also a number of comments prepended with `TODO:` scattered throughout the source code, as reminders of planned features.
+There are also a number of comments prepended with `TODO` scattered throughout the source code, as reminders of planned features.

 The [test cases](https://github.com/Ratstail91/Toy/tree/v2/tests/cases), which test individual parts of the code in isolation, can be a good way to see how those parts are used.
 Likewise, the [REPL](https://github.com/Ratstail91/Toy/tree/v2/repl) shows a practical usage of Toy.